 - I always cook with my cast iron skillet.
-If you are new to cast iron cooking (check this post out), one of the keys is you want the pan nice and hot before adding in the crepes.
+If you are new to cast iron cooking, one of the keys is that you want the pan nice and hot before adding in the crepes.
 They will stick if the pan is cold.
-You can learn more about cast iron cooking on my new podcast, or check out this post here.
+You can learn more about cast iron cooking from my podcast, or check this post.

 - Also, you want to make sure that you are making them thin so they don’t stick.
 I will add about a 1/2 cup of the crepe batter to the cast iron skillet, and then use a spatula to spread out the mixture thinly and evenly.